GimelStudio/GimelStudio/CONTRIBUTING.md

 ### Git Commit Messages

-* Use the present tense ("add feature" not "added feature")
+* Use the present tense ("Add feature" not "Added feature")
 * Use sentence case except for referencing a file, method, function, class, etc in the code
-* Use the imperative mood ("move cursor to..." not "moves cursor to...")
+* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to 72 characters or less
 * Reference issues and pull requests liberally after the first line